“We are Unitarian Universalists with open minds, loving hearts and hands that are ready to serve.”

 - Whole Group Closing

 Around that format we will build our content.
-Our year will be divided into three explorations.
+The 2017-2018 is divided into three explorations.

 - UU Identity – September to January

-- Religious Literacy: The Abrahamic Faiths – January to April
+- Religious Literacy: Earth-Centered Religions — January to May

 It should be an exciting year!